 STEM Programme in Indonesia

-This is a three-year programme that aims to co-develop STEM educational leadership capabilities of 720 Indonesian STEM educators and co-establish STEM professional learning communities within and between schools in Indonesia.
+This is a three-year programme that aimed to co-develop STEM educational leadership capabilities of 720 Indonesian STEM educators and co-establish STEM professional learning communities within and between schools in Indonesia.

 The Multi-centric Education, Research and Industry STEM Centre (meriSTEM@NIE) at the National Institute of Education, Nanyang Technological University, Singapore, was awarded a grant from Temasek Foundation to co-fund and co-implement this programme with the Ministry of Education, Culture, Research and Technology (Indonesia) as the host community partner.
-The local implementing agencies involved in the programme implementation include Centre for Development and Empowerment of Teacher and Education Personnel (CDETEP) In Science, Centre for Development and Empowerment of Teacher and Education Personnel (CDETEP) In Mathematics, and Universiti Pendidikan Indonesia (UPI).
+The local agencies involved in the Programme implementation in the various phases included the Centre for Development and Empowerment of Teacher and Education Personnel (CDETEP) in Science, CDETEP in Mathematics, Balai Besar Guru Penggerak (BBGP), Indonesia Association of STEM Education (IA-STEM) and Universiti Pendidikan Indonesia (UPI).

 Master Teachers Workshop on STEM Leadership Theories and Practices